sismo-core/ens-sdao/README.md

 A new public method of registration `claim` is added.
 It allows to register a subdomain if the sender of the message is the booking address associated to the subdomain.

-The first in first served registration is blocked if the subdomain is already booked.
+The fcfs served registration is blocked if the subdomain is already booked.

 See `contracts/subdomain-dao/extensions/SDaoRegistrarClaimable.sol` and `contracts/ens-label-booker/ENSLabelBooker.sol` for the implementation of the extension and the Label Booker contracts.